guilhermegarcia/fonology/README.md

 good idea to check out the index of functions (`?Fonology`) to take a look at the complete list of functions available.

+## Acknowledgements and funding

+Parts of this project have benefited from funding from the ENVOL program at Université Laval and from the Social Sciences and Humanities Research Council of Canada (**SSHRC**).
+Different undergraduate research assistants at Université Laval have worked on the Spanish and French grapheme-to-phoneme conversion functions: Nicolas C. Bustos, Emmy Dumont, and Linda Wong.
+Matéo Levesque implemented comprehensive regular expressions for French transcription.

 ## References

 - Clements, G. N. (1990).
 The role of the sonority cycle in core